Small Business Owners Across Mass. Express Frustrations Securing PPP Loans

 Kelleher is encouraging all small businesses to apply for any grant they can find and to reach out to them for PPP help.

-“Currently, the PPP program is open until March 31st most people expect the resources to hold out until then so we will be we are committed to providing support for PPP until then,” said Kelleher.
+“Currently, the PPP program is open until March 31st, and most people expect the resources to hold out until then,” said Kelleher.

-LISC is holding a free online workshop Saturday, March 6, to help small businesses like Soul City navigate the PPP loan process.MORE NEWS: Mass General Brigham Hospitals Now Allowing Most Patients One Visitor Per Day
+LISC is holding a free online workshop Saturday, March 6, to help small businesses like Soul City navigate the PPP loan process.MORE NEWS: Bridgewater State University Using Robots To Deliver Food To Students

 You can sign up for the here at https://www.lisc.org/boston/covid-19/massachusetts-equitable-ppp-access-initiative/